wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 - Fixed the upload of files when 'Form confirmation' is enabled (thanks to Max)
 - Fixed date range was not going beyond -/+10 years (thanks to LH)
 - Fixed PHP notice when updating an user in its profile and a file/picture/avatar is not uploaded (thanks to Adrian)
+- Fixed PHP error on multiple files upload when 'Form confirmation' is enabled
 - Added Dutch (Wietse Stienstra)
 - Updated Swedish (Hugo Krantz)